Venkateshkumar1979/Zomato_Rating_Prediction/README.md

 # Zomato_Rating_Prediction
-Zomato-Bengaluru Rating Prediction using ML Algorithms The fundamental concept of analyzing the Zomato dataset is to get a reasonable idea of the factors influencing each restaurant’s aggregate ranking, setting up different types of restaurants at different locations.
+Zomato-Bengaluru Rating Prediction Using ML Algorithms The fundamental concept of analyzing the Zomato dataset is to get a reasonable idea of the factors influencing each restaurant’s aggregate ranking, setting up different types of restaurants at different locations.
 The main objective of this project is to perform extensive exploratory data analysis (EDA) on the Zomato dataset and build an appropriate machine learning model that will help various Zomato restaurants to predict their respective ratings based on certain features.
-The following tasks have been performed
+The following tasks have been performed:

 **Explore the Data**

 •	Understanding each feature

-→	'url' - contains the url of the restaurant in the zomato website
+→	'url' - contains the URL of the restaurant on the Zomato website

 →	'address'- contains the address of the restaurant in Bengaluru →	'name' - contains the name of the restaurant